Shivangi787/Projects/README.md

 # SCSS_HTMLDemo

 A demonstration is created how we can use SASS with html .This is mobile and desktop responsive using mixins and partials.
+Navbar has been made collapsible for mobile and tablet view.
 Below is the desktop version:

 ![scss](https://user-images.githubusercontent.com/59136827/144598309-298decf3-273a-48d8-abe7-cc1a6664eae0.png)